 How do I read my prescription?

-You don't need your physical prescription with you in order to purchase contact lenses from Vision Direct, but you do need to have a good understanding of what it is.
 You can find your prescription on the piece of paper given to you by your optician during a check-up, on the end/side of your contact lens box or on the blister packs that contain your contact lenses.

 A written prescription usually includes the following specifications: base curve, diameter, power (or sphere), and then additional figures for Cylinder and Axis if you have astigmatism, and Addition and Dominant figures for presbyopia correction.
 The prescription for your left and right eye will be listed separately as they may vary.